stat20-summer/website/content/syllabus.md

 sets and labs, but the labs you turn in should reflect your own understanding and **all of your collaborators must be cited (first and last name) in a full sentence before the first question on your lab**.
-Example: *I collaborated with Qinqyi Fang, Vaidehi Bulusu and Wayne Wang on this assignment.* **Please make sure your collaborators have added you as well in their sentence.** Also, your quiz and test submissions must reflect only your work.
+Example: *I collaborated with Qinqyi Fang, Dev Navani and Wayne Wang on this assignment.* **Please make sure your collaborators have added you as well in their sentence.** Also, your quiz and test submissions must reflect only your work.